 - 1.1 Under the Housing Act, 1996, as amended by the Homelessness Act, 2002, every local housing authority must have a housing allocations scheme.
 This applies to authorities that have transferred their stock to registered social landlords as well as to those who retained it.
 The scheme must by law include a statement of the authority's policy on offering service users a choice of housing or the opportunity to express their preferences about housing that might be offered to them. - 1.2 The extent of choice that an authority can deliver is constrained by supply and eligible demand across a range of vacant home types and sizes in all settlements within the authority's district.
 The balance fluctuates with variations in vacancy rates, changes in the composition of waiting lists and stock additions or deletions due to house building, acquisitions, conversions, demolitions and sales.
 As long as the policy is clearly stated and does not commit unlimited choice or guarantee an allocation in a preferred area, the Council will be acting lawfully in this respect. - 1.3 A first draft scheme was presented to the Strategic Housing Panel at their meeting on 8 October 2008.
 The Panel approved it as the basis for consultation.
 The Council is statutorily obliged to consult every registered social landlord with whom we have nomination arrangements before publishing the scheme.
-This was done between November 2008 and January 2009. - 1.4 For an authority like Copeland, which transferred its housing stock in 2004, an "allocation" effectively means the nomination of someone to be an
+This was done between November 2008 and end January 2009. - 1.4 On 22 April 2009 the Strategic Housing Panel agreed that, taking on board members comments the draft scheme be submitted to the Executive for

-- assured tenant of housing held by a Registered Social Landlord (RSL), the technical name for housing associations. - 1.5 Allocations are governed by Part 6 of the Housing Act, 1996, as amended.
+- approval.
+Members stressed the importance of the document being available and accessible in all areas throughout the borough and that the effect of the scheme is monitored on a regular basis.
+Monitoring reports will be submitted to the Panel every six months. - 1.5 For an authority like Copeland, which transferred its housing stock in 2004, an "allocation" effectively means the nomination of someone to be an assured tenant of housing held by a Registered Social Landlord (RSL), the technical name for housing associations. - 1.6 Allocations are governed by Part 6 of the Housing Act, 1996, as amended.
 Published schemes must include a determination of priorities between applicants and for setting out clearly the procedures to be followed in allocations.
 There are two essential principles that must be embedded in a published scheme.
-It must demonstrate the method of assessing applicants' needs and must identify those in the greatest need. - 1.6 Whilst the requirement to keep a Housing Register was abolished by the Homelessness Act, 2002, in practice the Council and its customers need access to a list of applicants in order to give meaning to its allocations scheme.
+It must demonstrate the method of assessing applicants' needs and must identify those in the greatest need. - 1.7 Whilst the requirement to keep a Housing Register was abolished by the Homelessness Act, 2002, in practice the Council and its customers need access to a list of applicants in order to give meaning to its allocations scheme.
 The most appropriate list is that maintained by the Home Housing Group, which has the largest stockholding of any Registered Social Landlord in the Borough.
 Its register and lettings policy would comply with the legislation if it were the policy of a local housing authority.